-Can I Use A Snowblower On My Composite Deck?
+Use A Single-Stage Snowblower On Decks

 To successfully use a snowblower on your composite deck, you want to take the same approach as you would with shoveling.
 Run the blower lengthwise down your deck.

 Be careful not to catch the blades (or the paddles) of your snowblower on the edges of your decking.
 This will cause ugly, irreparable damage.